-Widely known for its rich diversity and subsequent market opportunities, India is one of the most favourite destinations for sourcing and investment by global businesses.
+Widely known for its rich diversity and subsequent market opportunities, India is one of the most preferred destinations for sourcing and investment by global businesses.
 ‘India development indicators’ presents four key indices which are major factors considered by enterprises before investing in the country.
 The data is represented in the form of geospatial heatmaps illustrating each economic indicator at the district level on geographical map of India.
 The intensity of the color relates greater or lesser value of the indicator in each district.

 For instance, if we look for Rural Toilets in the state of Gujrat, the district Banaskantha with highest number of rural toilets is highlighted in the dark red tone, whereas district Porbandar with least number of toilets is indicated in light yellow.
 A careful glance at first chart in the dashboard reveals the density of deposited amount in crore rupees from national to regional level.
 Highlighted with darker tones, districts lying in the western region of Indian map including Mumbai, Mumbai Suburban, Ahmedabad, Pune, Thane, show higher deposit amount in Crore Rupees.
 However, a clearer differentiation can be seen on studying the districts tier-wise.
 Delhi notches the highest deposit amount with over 1.23 crore rupees, followed by Mumbai with over 1.19 crore rupees, and Bangalore about 6.89 lakh rupees worth of deposit amount.
 It is clear that districts comprising of the first-tier cities like Delhi, Mumbai, Bangalore, Ahmedabad, and Vadodara to name a few, depict the highest deposit amounts followed by those with the lower tier cities, while a significant number of districts spanning rural areas have minimal or no deposit amount reported.